slatedocs/slate/source/includes/_message.md

 ## Message Group and Entries

 The message group is structured as the wrapper with its content.
-Each group is like a envelope with several content *entries* inside.
+Each group is like an envelope with several content *entries* inside.
 Which is just like a relationship of one-to-many.
 The key points are:

 - The Message Group is the unit that is delivered between the Broker and Applications (on RabbitMQ).
 - The Message Entry is the minimum unit when publishing, and can be processed by the consumer.

-The main reason why we designed group-entry structure for the document message is because, when the message is triggered by the behavior of an user on the web, it's probably an bulk update across multiple models.
+The reason we designed group-entry structure for the document message is because, when the message is triggered by the behavior of a user on the web, it's probably a bulk update across multiple models.
 To ensure the sequence and corresponding operations in a single transaction, we have to treat those update entries as a single unit.

 <aside class="success">
-Group Message is only using for Document Message.
+Group Message is only used for Document Message.
 </aside>